OpenAPI/Swagger Integration

 dotnet add package Swashbuckle.AspNetCore2.
 Configure SwaggerGen

-In your Program.cs, add the Sannr OpenAPI integration:
+In your Program.cs, register the Sannr schema filter:

 using Sannr.OpenApi;